A Tenth Revolution Group Company

 What are the potential project pitfalls when working with end user clients?

-We asked those who work for a partner about the typical challenges they face when working with an end user client, so that you can plan for these in your next project—responses include:
+We asked partner employees about the typical challenges they face when working with an end user client, so that you can plan to combat these in your next project—responses include:

 Other 2%